gitbls/sdm/README.md

 * **Personal customizations** &mdash; Have every system come up running with your own customizations such as your favorite .bashrc and any other files that you always want on your system

+* **Install and configure VNC** &mdash; Have every system come up with VNC installed and configured, using either RealVNC on the console, or TightVNC or TigerVNC virtual desktops.
+Or a combination of RealVNC on the console AND virtual desktops.

 * **Append Custom fstab file to /etc/fstab** &mdash; Automatically append your site-specific fstab entries to /etc/fstab

 * **systemd service configuration and management** &mdash; If there are services that you always enable or disable, you can easily configure them with sdm